 Know The Basics

 The Steelers are not in the Super Bowl.
-The game is between the San Francisco 49ers and the Kansas City Chiefs.
+The game this year is between the LA Rams and the Cincinnati Bengals.
+Yes, you read that right – the Bengals.
 Don’t appear too committed or opposed either side.
 Instead casually remark that it’s a breath of fresh air watching a Super Bowl without Tom Brady in it (that’s Supermodel Gisele’s husband BTW).
 Everyone will agree with you without question.

 Make a Steelers joke by saying: “Mike Tomlin’s year was a bigger roller coaster than Kennywood’s Steel Curtain!”
 Don’t worry about what it means – everyone will laugh and assume you kept up with the entire season.

 You spent ages on Wikipedia and now have an encyclopedic knowledge of the history of the game.
 Do not be tempted to show off your newly acquired knowledge by humorously referring to the ball as a ‘pigskin’.
 Your goal is to fit in, not stand out like some kind of hybrid hipster/Steeler-fan freak.

 You’ll never learn enough to compete with real fans even if you had a whole year to devote to the task.
 Arguing football statistics is a take-no-prisoners violent contact sport, but only certain people specialize in this.
 Just sit back and marvel at the depth of their knowledge – it might occur to you that world hunger could be solved if only the same effort was applied to that.
 You would be correct.

 See The Movie ‘Concussion’ And Hope Someone Brings Up Will Smith